WORK IN PROGRESS!

 This illustrated book is a tour through the people who have lived and died here, some famous, others little known although leaving their own small mark.

 John Nash who built much of Regent Street, and Buckingham Palace, died at East Cowes, his body smuggled to the church because he was in debt.
-Daniel Asher who erected much of London's dockland and Dartmoor Prison retired to Yarmouth, donating the tower of Yarmouth Church in of his deceased son.
-Belying his name, Sir Faithful Fortescue famously changed sides in the battle of Edghill and died in Newport, while the Gartside-Tippings pulled off a double first - he the oldest serving naval officer in WW1, killed she shot by a deranged French soldier and awarded the Croix de Guerre.
+Daniel Asher who erected much of London's dockland and Dartmoor Prison retired to Yarmouth, donating the tower of Yarmouth Church in memory of his deceased son.
+Belying his name, Sir Faithful Fortescue famously changed sides in the battle of Edghill and died in Newport, while the Gartside-Tippings pulled off a double first - he the oldest serving naval officer in WW1, she, shot by a deranged French soldier and awarded the Croix de Guerre.
 There are more.

 Available from Coach House Publications email@example.com

 Waterstones Newport High Street, Isle of Wight tel:0843 2908409, County Press Shop, Pyle Street, Newport Isle of Wight Tel 01983 533007 - or me.

 ISLE OF WIGHT BOOK OF VILLAINS, ROGUES, RASCALS AND REPROBATES,

 This collection does what it says on the cover and recounts the infamous cases of murder, smuggling, shipwreck, spying and the occasional riot, as when the women prisoners at Parkhurst tore off their clothes and ran amok.
 It took brave, married male officers armed with a hose and a blanket to subdue them.